 - 1½-2 pounds fully ripe red sweet cherries you'll need 2 cups pitted and chopped cherries

 - 4¼ cups sugar measured into separate bowl

 - ¾ cup water

-- Stem and pit cherries.
+Stem and pit cherries.
 I love using this cherry pitter.
 Coarsely chop fruit with a sharp knife or chopper.
 You can also give a few pulses in the food processor - not too many though, you want chunks of fruit in your jam.
-Measure exactly 2 cups cherries into large microwave-safe bowl.
-Stir in lemon juice and sugar.
+Measure exactly 2 cups of cherries into large microwave-safe bowl.
+Stir in the sugar.
 Let stand 10 min., stirring occasionally.

-- Combine water and pectin in small saucepan and stir till pectin is dissolved.
+Combine water and pectin in small saucepan and stir till pectin is dissolved.
 Bring to boil on high heat, stirring constantly.
 Boil 1 minute, stirring constantly.
-Add to fruit mixture; stir 3 minutes.
+Add to fruit mixture along with the lemon juice and stir 3 full minutes.